 - Department of Primary Education, NKUA, Ippokratous 20, 10680 Athens, Greece

-Dr. Koutromanos has 17 years of experience in teaching various topics in ICT in Education at all levels of higher education.
+Dr. Koutromanos has 18 years of experience in teaching various topics in ICT in Education at universities across Greece (University of Ioannina, University of Patras, former TEI of Western Greece, Harokopio University of Athens, University of the Aegean, Hellenic Open University).
 In addition, he has participated in a number of national and European research, educational, and training programmes related to the utilization of ICT in Education, including, most recently, REVEALING project (Erasmus+), where he participated as an academic specialist/expert in the design of educational scenarios for Virtual Reality learning environments for Higher Education Institutions and the EU Horizon 2020’s CoHERE project (Critical heritages: performing and representing identities in Europe) [funded by EU/Horizon 2020 under the G.A.
 No 693289], where he participated in the evaluation of the Serious Game “Eurocraft: Dialogues in Critical heritages through vid-maps”.

 Included among his publications are 30 articles in international and Greek journals, 55 articles appearing in the proceedings of international and Greek conferences, 13 articles appearing in volumes of conference abstracts, 22 chapters appearing in international and Greek collective volumes, 3 volumes of training material, 5 volumes of edited Pan-Hellenic conferences, and a number of digital educational scenarios.